Hermann von Helmholtz

 In 1855 he accepted a full professorship of anatomy and physiology at the University of Bonn.

-In 1958 he transferred to the University of Heidelberg, in Baden, where he served as professor of physiology.
+In 1958 he transferred to the University of Heidelberg, in Baden, where he served as a professor of physiology.

 In 1871 he accepted his final university position, as professor of physics at the University of Berlin.